 Crab

 However, pass crab is good for catching fish like tarpon and some larger predators when you are fishing off the shore.
-These are easy to cast, but they are typically not as successful as blue crab.
+These are easy to cast, but they are typically not as successful as blue crabs.

 The Secrets to Catching More Fish with Your Baits